 Boat Put In

 The best place to put in, is on the south side of the river west of the Old Safford Bridge.

-This depends on the activity you choose, summer temperatures can be extremely hot and some winter days in the low thirties.
-Flash floods may occur in late summer, and winter.
+This depends on the activity you choose, summer temperatures can be scorching, and some winter days are in the low thirties.
+Flash floods may occur in late summer and winter.